puzzle/skills/README.md

 or just simply run `rails jobs:work` to start working off queued delayed jobs.

 ## PuzzleTime synchronization
-If you are using PuzzleSkills as an external company this part of the application will only bother you once.
+If you are using PuzzleSkills as an external company and are not also using the PuzzleTime application, this part of the application will only bother you once.
 The only thing you need to know is how to disable it.

 ### Description of the PuzzleTime Sync
 The PuzzleTime sync was written to reduce data redundancy and maintain a single source of truth for people data.
-An initial mapping script assigns each person a ptime_id, which is then used to update them.
+An initial mapping script assigns each person a `ptime_employee_id`, which is then used to update them.
 A nightly delayed job runs at midnight to fetch employee data from the PuzzleTime API.
 This data is used to update people in the application.
 While the sync is active, users are not allowed to edit certain attributes of a person.

 The sync also creates new people when needed or sets people to inactive (in which case they will no longer be updated).

 ### How to disable it
-The PuzzleTime sync depends on an environment variable (ENV variable), with a default value defined in the `use_ptime_sync?` method.
-The default value is true, but it can easily be set to false.
-This method is defined in the `application.rb` file.
+The PuzzleTime sync depends on the environment variable (ENV variable) `PTIME_API_ACCESSIBLE`, which defaults to true.
+This default value is defined in the `use_ptime_sync?` method in the `application.rb` file.

 ### Manual sync
 Sometimes, synchronization may be needed during the day instead of waiting for the nightly job.
 For this purpose,